ActianCorp/OpenROAD_UnitTestFramework/README.md

 Attribute | Explanation
 --------- | -----------
-DirectorySeparator | The OS specific directory separator ResourceDir | The directory containing resource files - see description of the OR_UNITTEST_RESOURCEDIR environment variable TempDir | The directory containing temporary files - see description of the OR_UNITTEST_TMPDIR environment variable TestDir | The directory containing test files - see description of the OR_UNITTEST_TESTDIR environment variable TestStatsFile | The file test statistics will be written to - see description of the OR_UNITTEST_STATSFILE environment variable
+DirectorySeparator | The OS specific directory separator ResourceDir | The directory containing resource files - see description of the `OR_UNITTEST_RESOURCEDIR` environment variable TempDir | The directory containing temporary files - see description of the `OR_UNITTEST_TMPDIR` environment variable TestDir | The directory containing test files - see description of the `OR_UNITTEST_TESTDIR` environment variable TestStatsFile | The file test statistics will be written to - see description of the `OR_UNITTEST_STATSFILE` environment variable
+TestStatsFileXml | The XML file test statistics will be written to - see description of the `OR_UNITTEST_STATSFILE_XML` environment variable

 Method              | Explanation
 ------------------- | -----------